workspace-utils

 Package.json Integration

-Add common patterns to your root package.json
+Add common patterns to your root package.json:

 {